 Comox Valley Food Policy Council

-The goal of the CVFPC is to provide a forum for advocacy and policy development that works towards the creation of a food system that is ecologically sustainable, economically viable and socially just to examine the operation of a local food system and provide ideas and policy recommendations for how it can be improved.
+The goal of the Comox Valley Food Policy Council (CVFPC) is to provide a forum for advocacy and policy development that works towards the creation of a food system that is ecologically sustainable, economically viable and socially just.

-In October 2020, the CVFPC had its inaugural meeting initiated and coordinated by LUSH Valley Food Action Society.
-Read about the CVRD’s motion here.
+The CVFPC had its inaugural meeting in October, 2020.
+Read about the motion here.

-The CVFPC is coordinated by LUSH Valley Food Action Society, with financial support from the Comox Valley Regional District.
-Read more about the CVFPC here.
+The CVFPC is coordinated by LUSH Valley Food Action Society with financial support from the Comox Valley Regional District.
+Read more here.

 - Guided by its own Terms of Reference (TOR) that outline specific details for composition, membership and governance of the council.

-- Supported in principle by the Comox Valley Regional District (CVRD) and has appointed representatives from all four municipal and regional governments.
+- Supported in principle by the CVRD and has appointed representatives from all four municipal and regional governments.

 - A hybrid of civil society organizations and government — not an official committee of the CVRD — with significant linkages to local government via departments and government staff, with financial support from a mix of sources.

 - Supporting a regional agricultural area and food security plan process as needed.